c2akula/tofu/README.md

     the installation directory.

 ## Usage
-Include `tl_tensor.h` in your project to use TensorLight functions.
+Include `tl_tensor.h` in your project to use Tofu functions.

 You can use the following command to get the compilation and linking flags when building your project.

 ```
-pkg-config --cflags --libs tensorlight
+pkg-config --cflags --libs tofu
 ```

 ## Broadcasting Support

-TensorLight now supports broadcasting operations similar to NumPy.
+Tofu now supports broadcasting operations similar to NumPy.
 Broadcasting allows you to perform operations on arrays of different shapes.
 The rules for broadcasting are:

 1. Arrays with fewer dimensions are prepended with dimensions of size 1.
 2. Size-1 dimensions are stretched to match the corresponding dimension of the other array.